 - ► Input:

-- a document d
+- a document x

-- ▶ a fixed set of classes $C = \{c_1, c_2, ..., c_J\}$
+- ▶ a fixed set of classes $\mathcal{Y} = \{1, ..., C\}$

 - Output:

-- a predicted class $c \in C$
+- ▶ a predicted class $y \in \mathcal{Y}$

 IMDb: An American Werewolf in London (1981)

 Rating: 9/10

 Ooooo.
 Scary.

 The old adage of the simplest ideas being the best is once again demonstrated in this, one of the most entertaining films of the early 80's, and almost certainly Jon Landis' best work to date.
 The script is light and witty, the visuals are great and the atmosphere is top class.
 Plus there are some great freeze-frame moments to enjoy again and again.
 Not forgetting, of course, the great transformation scene which still impresses to this day.